-Video installation in: The Swiss Paradigm, Winnipeg Art Gallery/can.
+Video installation in: The Swiss Paradigm, Winnipeg Art Gallery, Winnipeg.
 Curated by Shirley Madill.

 In order to escape a prescribed framework that is supposed to indoctrinate the guests in The Swiss Paradigm, Chiarenza & Hauser use the available factors.
 For the lecture announcing the exhibition, the two appear in stocking masks and communicate in mute gestures until the public asks questions that are over and above preconceived expectations.